By Microsoft

 Core Strengths

-- Deep native integration with Microsoft 365 suite
+- Deep Microsoft 365 document co-authoring integration

 Critical Frictions

-- High system resource consumption
+- High resource footprint on mobile devices

 Growth Levers